pietro-fantini/pietro-fantini/README.md

 ## About Me
 I'm a data passionate with a love for creating innovative solutions.
 Here's a bit more about me:

-- 🚀 Amazon Product Manager Intern.
+- 🚀 Product Manager Intern @Amazon.
 - 🎓 M.Sc.
 Mechanical Engineering Politecnico di Milano graduate.
 - 🔭 I’m currently working on automatizing how construction companies get informed about new laws and announcements.
 - 🌱 I’m currently learning Flutter to better put in place my ideas agily.